lparry/travel-blog/source/_posts/2014-06-22-christmas-and-nye-in-the-uk.markdown

 <!-- more -->

 <i>Side note: My apologies about the lack of photos to go with the first half of
-this post, I got super slack with photography over Christmas.</i>
+this post, I got super slack with photography over Christmas and was having too much fun with friends.</i>

 On arrival I had a minor freak out where my bag hadn't come out at baggage collection, which contained pretty much all of my warm clothes.
 Thoughts of